by Lewis Pulsipher

 the illusion — not an

 easy task.
-If the dragon attacks, the
+If the dragon attacks, the illusion

-illusion is dispelled.
+is dispelled.

-At age 251-400 the dragon can also polymorph,
+At age 251-400 the dragon can also polymorph

 itself into

-human or near-human form.
+or near-human form.
 Old men and

 beautiful women are